The Clear Edge

 The Executive Summary

-• What changes if you apply it: Instead of grinding through a 6–8 week plateau at $14K–$15K, you protect your best hours, keep client quality stable, move through the $15K band faster, and buy back 8–18 hours a week without sacrificing revenue.
+• What changes if you apply it: Instead of a 6–8 week plateau at $14K–$15K, you protect your best hours, keep client quality stable, move through the $15K band faster, and buy back 8–18 hours a week without sacrificing revenue.

 Written by Nour Boustani for $10K–$18K operators who want to grow past the $15K ceiling with stable energy and margin without sliding into chronic 60-hour weeks.